Water in a Changing World

 - Hélène Fenet, Professor at the University of Montpellier;

-- Régis Ingouf, Head of the Water, Aquatic Environments, and Risks Department, Ecological and Energy Transition Directorate, Occitanie Region;
+- Régis Ingouf, Head of the Water, Aquatic Environments, and Risks Division, Department of Ecological and Energy Transition, Occitanie Region;

-- Patricia Licznar, lecturer at the University of Montpellier;
+- Patricia Licznar, associate professor at the University of Montpellier;

-- Noé de Bonnaventure, Veolia, Director of the Hérault Region, Veolia Water.
+- Noé de Bonnaventure, Veolia, Regional Director for the Hérault region at Veolia Water.